NovaCord-at/NovaCord-py/docs/pages/contributing.rst

 .. note::

-   As EzCord supports multiple Discord Libraries, you can't import any of them directly.
+   As NovaCord-Py supports multiple Discord Libraries, you can't import any of them directly.
    Instead, you should import them from the ``internal/dc`` module.

    .. code:: python